Pet-Bench: Benchmarking the Abilities of Large Language Models as E-Pets in Social Network Services

-\bench{} is designed around two fundamental interaction modes for LLM-driven pet companionship: \textbf{\textit{self-interaction}} and \textbf{\textit{human-interaction}}.
-Self-interaction enables the model to autonomously simulate pet-like behaviors, routines, and memories, while human-interaction facilitates meaningful engagement through dialogue and responsive behaviors.
-These interactions are systematically structured into the following four core dimensions.
+\bench{} is designed around two fundamental interaction modes for LLM-driven pet companionship: \textbf{\textit{human-interaction}} and \textbf{\textit{self-interaction}}.
+Human-interaction enables meaningful engagement with users through dialogue and responsive behaviors, while self-interaction allows the model to autonomously simulate pet-like behaviors, routines, and memories.
+These modes are systematically organized into four core dimensions: \textbf{PetChat}, \textbf{PetNote}, \textbf{PetMemory}, and \textbf{PetRoutine}, where PetChat and PetNote focus on interactions with the user, and PetMemory and PetRoutine pertain to the model’s autonomous internal processes.